Protein Disulfide Isomerase1 (yeast) Description:

-Recombinant yeast PDI is produced in E.Coli is as single, non-glycosylated, polypeptide chain containing 503 amino acids and having a molecular mass of 62.4 kDa.
-The PDI is fused to a 12 amino acid His tag (515 a.a. total) at N-terminal and purified by proprietary chromatographic techniques.
+• Recombinant yeast PDI is produced in E.coli is as single, non-glycosylated, polypeptide chain containing 503 amino acids and having a molecular mass of 62.4 kDa.
+The PDI has a 6His-tag at N-terminus and is purified by proprietary chromatographic techniques.

 Recombinant Yeast Protein Disulfide Isomerase is involved in disulphide-bond formation and isomerization, as well as the reduction of disulphide bonds in proteins.
 Recombinant PDI has been found to have moderate effects (25-fold) on the rate of oxidative folding of proteins in vitro.